bokeh/bokeh/sphinx/source/docs/vision.rst

-The development pace of Bokeh is contigent on external funding opportunities, so instead of a traditional "roadmap" with specific dates and deadlines, we present the major areas of work the core team considers important.
+The development pace of Bokeh is contigent on external funding opportunities, so instead of a traditional "roadmap" with specific dates and deadlines, we present the major areas of work the `Core Team`_ considers important.
 These are tasks and projects that we would like to do ourselves, when time and resources permit, or that we would be happy to have done by new contributors.